As Super Bowl Sunday fast approaches, area law enforcement agencies are warning football fans not to get behind the wheel after drinking.

 PICO RIVERA — Deputies are planning to check motorists for sobriety and valid drivers’ licenses during a checkpoint Friday.

-The checkpoint will be held from 7:30 p.m. to 3 a.m.
-Saturday, Whittier police Sgt.
-Rob Hanson said in a written statement.
+The checkpoint will take place from 7 p.m.
+Friday to 3 a.m.
+Saturday at an undisclosed location within Pico Rivera, Los Angeles County sheriff’s officials said in a written statement.

 Funding for the checkpoint is being provided by a grant from the California Office of Traffic Safety, through the National Highway Traffic Safety Administration.

 GLENDORA — A man is accused of drunken driving after crashing a pickup truck and damaging the front of a Glendora home, authorities said.

 The crash took place just before 2 a.m. in the 200 block of West Bennett Avenue, Glendora police Lt.
 Matt Williams said.

 Daniel Barron, 32, was allegedly drunk when he crashed his pickup truck through the fence of a home, damaging brick work and toppling a tree over onto the residence, the lieutenant said.